 You can turn in your car and allow the lender to repossess it voluntarily.
 The lender may also have the right to repossess your vehicle without your consent if you fail to make your loan payments.

 Both car debt settlement and repossession will impact your credit score for the worse.
 And, since late payments often precede both, you may have multiple negative marks in your credit history.
 Repossession can drop your credit score by 100 points or more.

 The best option for your credit is always to pay off your debt in full, but that’s often too tall of an ask.
 If you can’t do that, try to work with your lender to find the best solution.
 You may want to talk to a credit counselor to determine what would be best for your situation.

 - Pay off the loan completely.
 Paying off your debt in full is always the best option for your credit.

 - Modify your car loan.
 Depending on your situation, you may be able to modify your car loan.
 Talk to your lender to find out if it can help rework the terms of your loan.

 - Trade in your car.
 If your car loan is too expensive, consider trading in your car for an older vehicle.
 This could get you a lower monthly payment for your vehicle loan.

 - Sell your vehicle.
 If you can get around without a vehicle, even temporarily, you may want to think about selling your car.

 - Allow your car to be repossessed.
-Vehicle repossession also negatively impacts your credit, but it could be better than settling your car debt.
+Vehicle repossession also negatively impacts your credit, but it is still an option.
 Talk to a credit counselor to find out the best options for your credit.

 - File for bankruptcy.
 If your car payment isn’t your only financial issue, you could file for bankruptcy.
 This will affect your credit for up to 10 years, so it’s not something you want to do if you have other options.